vionta/arousa/README.md

-# arousa
-Arousa is an example on using Ivy dependency manager on data/content transformation projects.
-It is wrapped as a tool that help managing the project templates.

 # Arousa dependency system {#main}

 ## Introduction { .section}

 Arousa is an example of dependency management on data/content transformation projects.
 It is aimed as a tool for managing dependencies between Xslts, XQuery, Xproc, scripts and related resources.
 It is also intended as an example for getting started with Apache Ivy on such kind of projects, that rely frequently on reusable steps and components.

-Apache Ivy as a general purpose dependency management tool.
+Apache Ivy is a general purpose dependency management tool.
 It is used frequently with Apache Ant.
 Ant is a mature build tool appropriate for projects that need detail and flexibility.
 Ivy is an abstract dependency management framework, open to a wide range of use cases.

 Arousa has two main parts: